Profile: Stephen Harper, ex-prime minister of Canada

 But he was also helped by the disarray among the opposition Liberals and a perceived lack of appetite among Canadians to head back to the polls.

-But after two years he called for a snap poll a year ahead of schedule, complaining that parliament was "dysfunctional" and deadlocked.
+After two years he called for a snap poll a year ahead of schedule, complaining that parliament was "dysfunctional" and deadlocked.

 In the 2008 election he increased his party's seats but still fell short of holding a majority.